-Hot Air Solder Leveling and Lead-free HASL (Lead-Free Hot Air Solder Leveling) are the two prominent surface finishes in the PCB Manufacturing and Assembly Process.
-However, there is a noticeable difference; Lead-Free HASL does not use Tin and Lead Solder.
+Hot air solder leveling and lead-free HASL (Hot Air Solder Leveling) are the two prominent surface finishes in the PCB Manufacturing and Assembly Process.
+However, there is a noticeable difference; Lead-Free HASL does not use tin and lead solder.

-Surface Finish is metalizing the outer layer of a Printed Circuit Board being soldered.
+Surface Finish is metalizing the outer layer of a PCB being soldered.
 The function of PCB surface finish is to offer protection against corrosion on the copper circuitry.
-Also, it fosters easy soldering of components on the circuit board.
+Also, it fosters easy soldering of circuit board components.

 When applying Lead-free HASL on the circuit board, molten solder is first used on the circuit board to achieve wetting.
 Then, air knives (usually set at a temperature above the lead-free solder melting point) are used to scrap off excess solder.

 After the solder has solidified, the circuit board is passed through the washer, where solder flux residues are removed.

 Despite being considered an environmental alternative to the standard HASL, lead-free HASL is least employed in surface finishes.
 The reason is that other innovative surface finishes are available in the PCB market.
 They include OSP and ENIG.

 Many Customers understand the HASL process.
 Still, they need to learn the difference between HASL and Lead-free HASL.
 However, the differences between them are:

 Choosing the proper surface finishing during PCB production is essential.
 This careful consideration is because PCBs are found in every electronic component worldwide, ranging from colossal industrial engines to children's toys.

 Hence, PCB production is taken seriously to avoid exposing toxic materials such as lead to children and adults, which could adversely affect their health.
 Hence, since EU RoHS's inception in 2006, HASL has taken on a new approach by not utilizing lead in its surface finishes.